Anthony Burgess and Shakespeare

 That first class ticket would have seemed an unlikely dream for the boy brought up in the tougher suburbs of inter-war Manchester.
 But Burgess’s hometown – the accents and dialects of which he was expert in – provided him with another link to Shakespeare.
 In his American lecture he recites the First Player’s speech from Hamlet in the accent he deduces would have been Shakespeare’s.
 It is – as he describes – a mixture of modern American, Dublin and Lancashire.
 He insists that his own native vowel sounds were present in Shakespeare’s ‘voice’.
 Bewailing the difficulties of impressing employers in the first part of the twentieth century when your vowels are flat, Burgess says that ‘history cut no ice when my generation sought jobs outside the native province’.
 This seemed doubly unfair to him when ‘Shakespeare pronounced ‘love’ like a Lancastrian’.

-It is possible therefore that (at least before Burgess’s own accent was modulated to the RP we hear in other recordings) Burgess and Shakespeare pronounced ‘love’ in the same way.
-The objects of their lust also bore a marked similarity.
+It is possible therefore that Burgess and Shakespeare pronounced the word ‘love’ in the same way.
+The objects of their love may also have been similar.
 In As You Like It, Phoebe is deeply offended by Rosalind-as-Ganymede criticising her hair and eyes for being black.
 In Sonnet 127 we are told that ‘in the old age black was not counted fair’.
-But Burgess would have it that both he and Shakespeare found black very fair indeed.
-In his autobiography, Burgess says that ‘for me the feminine ideal has always been Mediterranean.
+In his autobiography, Burgess writes that ‘for me the feminine ideal has always been Mediterranean.
 I understand very well the desperation that Shakespeare felt for the dark lady’.
+He is thinking here of his second wife Liana, a black-haired Italian.
+In Nothing Like The Sun, Fatima (the Dark Lady of the Sonnets) is identified as being from Malaya, a country of which Burgess claimed sufficient knowledge to assert that ‘a Malay female body, musky, shapely, golden-brown, was always a delight’.

 Victoria Brazier